 Who Should Treat Orbital and Eyelid Trauma?

 The orbit is a small, compact and complex structure.
 The eyelid is also a mobile, complicated structure, made up of many different layers.
 Oculoplastic surgeons have undertaken the extra training to deal with the nuances of treating orbital and eyelid diseases and injuries.
 An oculoplastic surgeon, who is a member of American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), is someone who is a board certified ophthalmologist who has completed additional 2-year fellowship training in cosmetic and reconstructive plastic surgery of the eyelids, orbits (eye socket), lacrimal system( tearing system) and surrounding structures.
-Dr. Taban is triple board certified by American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), and American Academy of Ophthalmology (AAO), and a diplomat of the American Board of Cosmetic Surgery (ABCS).
+Dr. Taban is double board certified by American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), American Academy of Ophthalmology (AAO), and a diplomat of the American Board of Cosmetic Surgery (ABCS).

 Dr. Mehryar (Ray) Taban is a board certified ocular-plastic surgeon in Beverly Hills and Santa Barbara with extensive knowledge in the treatment of orbital fractures and eyelid Trauma.
 To learn more about the different treatment options that may be suitable for you, contact Dr. Taban today to schedule an initial consultation.